Pathrakaliamman Temple

 Arulmiku Sri Pathirakaliamman temple is one of the antique temples in Tamil Nadu.
-It is in Puthiamputhur (Puthimbatore), Tuticorin district.
+It is in Puthiamputhur, Tuticorin district.
 The temple is very familiar to the peoples of the district.
 We could not able to find out the age of the temple exactly still now.
 But definitely, we can say that the temple is above 150 years old.
 The temple is having a specific divine power.
 So the peoples are congregating and they believe the power of the god in the temple.
 Before the raising of the temple, the village was with minimum number of families.
 After the raising of the Pathirakaliamman temple, many families were arriving to live here.
 Step by step some parallel growth is between the temple and village still now.

 History

 The Pathrakaliamman temple was reconstructed in 1907.
 That was a milestone of the village, because that time was not easy to build a temple by a community.
 After 1907 the Puthiampthur also went to next level development in agriculture.
 Daily workers made as Nilaswathangal.

 The temple was reconstructed again in 1977.
 Ready-made garments industry was entered after 1977 in Puthiamputhur.
 Ready made garments industry was made as an alternative industry against agriculture.
 So the industry was provided employment to the village peoples in Puthiamputhur.

 In 2004, finally the temple reconstructed.
 The temple was opened on 1 February 2004.
 Its height is 61 feet.
 Around 80 laks rupees spent to build the Pathrakaliamman temple by Nadar community.
 It was being a biggest celebration in Puthiamputhur.
 Now the temple is one of the biggest temples in Tuticorin district.